Andylixunan/AIT-2020-Spring-Project/README.md

 ## Research Topics

 * (5 points) Integrate user authentication
-    * I'm going to be using passport for user authentication
+    * I'm going to be using Passport for user authentication
 * (3 points) Perform client side form validation using a custom JavaScript library
     * I'm going to write a custom library for form validation for this project
     * errors would be integrated into the DOM
-* (3 points) Unit testing with Mocha
-    * I'm going to add unit testing with Mocha for my javascript code.

-11 points total out of 8 required points
+8 points total out of 8 required points

 ## [Link to Initial Main Project File](app.js)